deadlyvipers/dojo_rules/introduction.md

 My name is jipson7

-My favourite codeschool path is Git!!
+My favourite codeschool path is JavaScript